 Thomas Jefferson’s Louisiana Purchase of 1803 pushed this question to a crisis by massively increasing the size of the United States and clarifying the nation’s imperial ambitions.
-Since then, many advocates of empire have repeated Jefferson’s statement that U.S. expansion increases freedom’s space and thereby contributes to an “empire for liberty,” while others have echoed the logic that vast territories endanger republics.
+Since then, many advocates of empire have repeated Jefferson’s statement that US expansion increases freedom’s space and thereby contributes to an “empire for liberty,” while others have echoed the logic that vast territories endanger republics.
 Such warnings often rest on comparisons to the rise and fall of other empires, including Rome, Spain, and England, and worries over annexing new lands.
-William Prescott’s 1843 History of the Conquest of Mexico encouraged many people to imagine that U.S. soldiers retraced the steps of Spanish conquistadors as they marched on Mexico City during the U.S.-Mexico War (1846–48).
-Crises in India and Ireland also made the British Empire an unsettling point of comparison, as in 1847, when Theodore Parker compared the U.S. invasion of Mexico to England’s “butchering” of Sikhs in India and seizure of lands in Ireland (1863/1973, 26).
+William Prescott’s 1843 History of the Conquest of Mexico encouraged many people to imagine that US soldiers retraced the steps of Spanish conquistadors as they marched on Mexico City during the US-Mexico War (1846–48).
+Crises in India and Ireland also made the British Empire an unsettling point of comparison, as in 1847, when Theodore Parker compared the US invasion of Mexico to England’s “butchering” of Sikhs in India and seizure of lands in Ireland ( 1973, 26).
 The annexation of new territories reanimated debates over the extension of slavery as well as the incorporation of Catholics and nonwhites into the nation (Streeby 2002).
-Empire and slavery thereby became fatally conjoined, and the lands acquired after 1848 further divided the nation, pushing it toward Civil War.
+Empire and slavery thereby became fatally conjoined, and the lands acquired after 1848 further divided the nation, pushing it toward civil war.

 The turn—or return—to empire in American studies, particularly within the subfields of American literary studies and American cultural studies, was relatively late in coming.
-At the inception of cultural studies in the U.S. academy, it was neither as interdisciplinary as its British counterpart nor as invested in responding to contemporary social problems.
+At its inception in the US academy, cultural studies was neither as interdisciplinary as its British counterpart nor as invested in responding to contemporary social problems.
 The English department was often its home in the United States, while the Centre for Contemporary Cultural Studies at Birmingham and its collective projects, including important books such as The Empire Writes Back (Ashcroft, Griffiths, and Tiffin 1989), were part of an interdisciplinary formation responding to contemporary struggles.
 In the United States, interdisciplinary and problem-based fields such as ethnic studies often confronted the category of empire earlier because of their closer connections to social movements struggling over imperialism and colonialism, such as the Chicana/o movement and the antiwar movement.
-When we define American studies in terms of programs and institutions, we must recognize the way it emerged as a post–World War II form of area studies that had ties on some campuses to the CIA, the Cold War security state, and U.S. empire.
+When we define American studies in terms of programs and institutions, we must recognize the way it emerged as a post–World War II form of area studies that had ties on some campuses to the CIA, the Cold War security state, and US empire.
 But we should also attend to what George Lipsitz has called that “other American studies, the organic grassroots theorizing about culture and power that has informed cultural practice, social movements, and academic work for many years” (2001, 27).